Biff

 as having another, more career-oriented reason behind the change: "I

-Around this time Biff seemed to become more interested in music and starting composing his own songs.
+got in contact with him and he invited me Around this time Biff seemed to become more interested in music and starting composing his own songs.
 He reportedly signed a record contract and one article states that he even released a solo album, which according to Biff's friend Steve Malone was titled "Mississippi Blue Jean Rocker."
 Steve Malone explained, "Biff also loved Elton John (whom I dated in 1973 for 6 months).
 I was the first to hear the album 'Yellow Brick Road.'
 Elton played it for me on a reel-to-reel tape and explained each song to me.
 He had just completed recording when I met him.
 Biff's 21st Birthday cake had an image of Biff walking down the yellow brick road."
+Some of the intriguing song titles attributed to Biff around this time are "Patches," "Poor Boy" and "Rodeo Rider."
 It was also reported that Biff went to the Cannes Film Festival during a two-week vacation to France with some friends.
 References were made to the fact that Biff was a vegetarian and that one of his favorite foods was popcorn.
 When asked "Can you cook?" for 16 Magazine (May 1977), he is quoted as saying, "I’m into health foods for the most part -- not much cooking there -- but, I make terrific popcorn!"
 He was extremely athletic and loved all manner of outdoor sports.

 C.A.P.E.R.